TheGrandArchmage/TheGrandArchmage.github.io/_posts/2017-09-07-So-you-want-to-live-through-your-first-game-jam.md

 What?
 Why are you even here?
 Well, ok, maybe read through that post but then, _absolutely_, **start looking for your first game jam**.
 Or maybe your second or your third, I don't know.
-You think that your project will fail and perish in less than a second because you have no idea and bla-bla.
+You may think that your project will fail and perish because you have no idea and bla-bla.
 But remember that failing is part of any learning path and, as I said before, we are here to learn.

 So, start failing right now!